- What are pregnancy complications?

 Pregnant women should seek medical attention urgently if they develop a rash or a high temperature, or if they suspect they have been in contact with others affected by parvovirus B19, even if no symptoms are present.
 A doctor will be able to screen for the virus, using a blood test, and advise on treatment options thereafter.

 Rubella during pregnancy

 Rubella is typically a mild, self-limiting condition.
 If contracted during pregnancy, especially during the first 12 weeks of pregnancy, however, rubella can cause potentially serious harm to the baby.
 All pregnant women are advised to have the rubella vaccine if they have not received it previously.
-If an individual is unsure whether they have had the vaccine or not, they should contact a doctor who will be able to check via a blood test.
+If a person is unsure whether they have had the vaccine or not, they should contact a doctor who will be able to check via a blood test.
 Women who have contracted rubella during pregnancy should be counseled on maternal-fetal transmission and offered a pregnancy termination, especially when the infection is diagnosed prior to 16 weeks’ gestation.